 - PDFs (up to 20MB each)

 - External media from YouTube, Vimeo and SoundCloud

 - Other file formats/ URL Links: If the file format is not accepted by SlideRoom, simply upload an appropriate still/screenshot or document and include a URL link in the description to allow the Admissions Committee to review your work fully.
 You may add the link to your personal website in the description section of the upload.
 The admissions committee will be able to access the direct link from your application once it has been submitted.

 Q. I have submitted my application through the Graduate Application Portal and all my supplemental items through the SlideRoom Portal.
 What happens next?

 Once your application has been successfully submitted through both the Graduate Application Portal and all of your supplemental items uploaded through SlideRoom you will receive official emails acknowledging that your application has been received.

 Only complete applications will be reviewed by our Admissions Committees.
-The application review process, including interviews if applicable, normally takes between six to eight weeks.
+The application review process, including interviews if applicable, normally takes up to ten weeks.
 In some cases the review process may be shorter or longer than this period.
 We appreciate your patience as we review your application.